Alternative literature

 Alternative literature (or alt-lit) is a literary movement strongly influenced by internet culture and online publishing.
 It includes various forms of prose, poetry, and new media.
-Alt-lit is characterized by self-publication and a presence on social media networks.
+Alt-lit is characterized by autofiction, self-publication, and a presence on social media networks.
 Alternative literature brings together people with a common interest in the online publishing world.

 Origins

 The term was first used to refer to this community of writers in the summer of 2011, when Tumblr and Twitter accounts named "Alt Lit Gossip" emerged, created by Cory Stephens (@outmouth).
 The accounts covered writers from presses and publications such as Muumuu House, Pop Serial, and HTMLgiant in a style akin to celebrity gossip sources like TMZ.
 After a few months the original accounts were deleted; they were revived by Frank Hinton in the fall of 2011, and began to gain popularity.

 Shared traits across Alt Lit

 Alt Lit is often characterized by self-publication, self-promotion, and the maintenance of a presence on social media networks.
 Josh Soilker has said that Alt Lit is "in blog posts, videos, gchats and Facebook status updates.
 In PDFs and folded papers..." and that the movement's principal figures were Tao Lin, Noah Cicero and Brandon Scott Gorrell.

 Alt Lit writers share Gmail chat logs, image macros, screenshots, and tweets, which are then self-published as poetry books and/or novels.

 Writing for the New Yorker, Kenneth Goldsmith characterized Alt Lit writing as "marked by direct speech, expressions of aching desire, and wide-eyed sincerity".
 He also noted that Alt Lit is "usually written in the Internet vernacular of lowercase letters, inverted punctuation, abundant typos, and bad grammar".